sourabhkv/sourabhkv/README.md

 <h1 align="center">Greetings!👋 I’m @sourabhkv</h1>

-- I am currently pursuing B.tech from Bangalore Institute of Technology, with a specialization in Computer Science and Engineering.
-As of now, I am in my 2nd year of studies and thoroughly enjoying my academic journey.
+- I am currently pursuing B.E. from Bangalore Institute of Technology, with a specialization in Computer Science and Engineering.
+As of now, I am in my final of studies and thoroughly enjoying my academic journey.

-- Apart from my academic pursuits, I am a full-time Maintainer of [@ytdl-official](https://github.com/ytdl-official) to scale [ytdl](https://github.com/sourabhkv/ytdl).
-Additionally, I serve as the Domain Head of Data Science [@Sdi-bit](https://github.com/SDI-bit), where I get to apply my knowledge of data science and analytics to real-world problems.
+- Apart from my academic pursuits, I am Beta [Microsoft Learn Student Ambassador](https://mvp.microsoft.com/en-US/studentambassadors/profile/20672ad0-9b5d-431c-a318-fad3685ead59?wt.mc_id=studentamb_264449) Additionally, I serve as the President [@Sdi-bit](https://github.com/SDI-bit).

 - I am passionate about developing technology and finding innovative solutions to complex problems which people face in real life.
 I strongly believe in sharing knowledge and building a supportive community around it.
 I am excited to see what the future holds, and I look forward to making a positive impact through my work and make world better.

-- 💞️ I’m looking to collaborate on [ytdl](https://github.com/sourabhkv/ytdl) , [degoogled-forms](https://github.com/sourabhkv/degoogled-forms)
+- 💞️ I’m looking to collaborate on Azure , GenAI
 - 👀 I’m interested in python programming
 - 🔭Exploring Android , Linux
 <!---